damianperera/openwrt-rpi/README.md

 For more information on the default features included in this build and usage instructions, please refer the [wulfy23/rpi4](https://github.com/wulfy23/rpi4) repository.

+_N.B._ In the above context WAN refers to your home/office network, and LAN refers to the network created by OpenWRT.

 ## Requirements
 - RPi 4 Model B
 - A fast SD card (ideally larger than 2 GB)